Hill 60 (Ypres): Loss of Hill 60

-On 1 May, after a bombardment by heavy artillery, the Germans released chlorine gas at 7:00 p.m., from positions fewer than 100 yd away from Hill 60, on a front of 0.25 mi.
+On 1 May, after a bombardment by heavy artillery, the Germans released chlorine gas at 7:00 p.m., from positions less than 100 yd away from Hill 60, on a front of 0.25 mi.
 The gas arrived so quickly that most of the British were unable to put on their improvised respirators.
 As soon the gas arrived, the Germans attacked from the flanks with bombing parties and artillery laid a barrage on the British approaches to the hill.
 Some of the British returned fire and reinforcements arrived by rushing through the gas cloud and bombing parties forced the Germans back.
 The original garrison lost many casualties in standing their ground, including many gas casualties.

 The 5th Division held the hill on a 1.25 mi front with the 15th Brigade on 5 May, when the Germans discharged gas from two places opposite the hill at 8:45 a.m.
 The wind blew the gas along, rather than across, the British defences and only one sentry was able to sound the gas alarm.
 The British defence plan required troops under gas attack to move to the flanks but the course of the gas cloud made this impossible.
 The gas hung so thick that it was impossible to remain in the trenches and troops who stood their ground were overcome.
 The German 30th Division advanced fifteen minutes after the gas cloud and occupied nearly all of the front line on the lower slope of the hill.
 British reinforcements bombed up a communication trench and two more battalions were sent forward but before they arrived, the Germans released another gas cloud at 11:00 a.m. to the north-east of the hill.